-(C) DETAILS OF CSR AMOUNT SPENT AGAINST OTHER THAN ONGOING PROJECTS FOR THE FINANCIAL YEAR:
+(C) DETAILS OF CSR AMOUNT SPENT AGAINST OTHER THAN ONGOING PROJECTS FOR THE FINANCIAL YEAR: $\infty$

-2 ٣ 4 2 9 7 ∞ S S Name of the Project Item from the list of activities in schedule VII to the Act Local area (Yes/ No) Location of the project ion roject Amount spent for the project (in ₹) .으 Mode of impler impleme Mode of implementation - Through n implementing agency State District - Direct (Yes/No) Name CSR registration number - Donation to "PM Care Fund" for COVID-19 Pandamic Donation to "PM Care Fund" (xii) disaster management, for COVID-19 Pandamic including relief, rehabilitation and reconstruction activities No A.A A.A 75,00,00,000 Yes Ä. Z.A.
-7 Donation to "Mumbai Police Fund" for COVID-19 Pandamic (xii) disaster management, including relief, rehabilitation and reconstruction activities O Z Maharashtra Mumbai 1,00,00,000 Yes Ÿ. Ā 1
+2 3 4 5 9 7 ∞ S. So.
+Name of the Project ).
+Item from the list of activities in schedule VII to the Act Local area (Yes/ No) Location of the project on oject Amount spent for the project (in ₹) Mode of Nople of Implementation Mode of implei impleme Mode of Mode of implementation - Through ilementation implementing agency State District - Direct (Yes/No) Name CSR registration number ~ Donation to "PM Care Fund" (xii) disaster management, for COVID-19 Pandamic including relief, rehabilitation and reconstruction activities (xii) disaster management, including relief, rehabilitation and reconstruction activities o Z N.A A. 75,00,00,000 Yes N.A.
+N.A.
+7 Donation to "Mumbai Police Fund" for COVID-19 Pandamic (xii) disaster management, including relief, rehabilitation and reconstruction activities o Z Maharashtra Mumbai 1,00,00,000 Yes Y.A.
+N.A. ;

-- (D) AMOUNT SPENT IN ADMINISTRATIVE OVERHEADS: Nil - (E) AMOUNT SPENT ON IMPACT ASSESSMENT, IF APPLICABLE: Not Applicable - (F) TOTAL AMOUNT SPENT FOR THE FINANCIAL YEAR (8B+8C+8D+8E)
+8 (D) AMOUNT SPENT IN ADMINISTRATIVE OVERHEADS: Nil

+(E) AMOUNT SPENT ON IMPACT ASSESSMENT, IF APPLICABLE: Not Applicable

+(F) TOTAL AMOUNT SPENT FOR THE FINANCIAL YEAR (8B+8C+8D+8E)